Portable-Network-Archive/Portable-Network-Archive-Specification/cipher_modes/index.md

 ### 7.1.
 Cipher Block Chaining Mode (CBC)
 PNA cipher mode of operation method 0 specifies CBC with a block length of 128 bits.

-CBC mode is a block cipher mode of operation that provides confidentiality and integrity through chaining encrypted blocks.
+CBC mode is a block cipher mode of operation that provides confidentiality through chaining encrypted blocks.
 In CBC mode, each plaintext block is XORed with the previous ciphertext block before encryption.
-It introduces a dependency between blocks, making it suitable for scenarios where each block's integrity relies on the preceding block.
+It introduces a dependency between blocks.

 This document specifies the use of the Rijndael or Camellia cipher in CBC mode within PNA.